Exodus

 How does this good news, bad news, good news, bad news, good news, … story of life reflect the same things which just happened to Joseph in the end of Genesis?
 How is it like your life?

-If you knew now that the very last one in the sequece is “good news” would that make it easier to endure the bad news times?
+If you knew now that the very last one in the sequece will be “good news” would that make it easier to endure the bad news times?

 In Egypt they had a lot of gods.
 The sun, the Nile, frogs, … even Pharaoh himself.
 As you read Exodus look for confrontations between these gods and Yahweh, the one true god.